Kitchen smells getting you down? If you have ever actually used your kitchen, then you’ve run into this problem. We all have.

 - Clean the tray on the fridge.
 If you have a water spout on your fridge, it’s easy to forget about the standing water that can get moldy and smelly under the tray.

 - Wipe down the drawers and door shelves inside the fridge weekly.
-If they aren’t clear, it’s hard to see the food bits that can get trapped in them.
+If they aren’t clear, it’s hard to see the food bits that can get trapped in them and this really smells bad!

 - Store food correctly.
 You don’t want to keep garlic or potatoes beside the sink or somewhere else they could get wet.
 They need a cool dry place to hang out.